docQodly/docs/docs/language/CollectionClass.md

 You can pass any number of values of the following supported types:

-*	number (real, integer...).
-Number values are always stored as reals.
+*	number (number, integer...).
+Number values are always stored as numbers.
 *	string
 *	boolean
 *	date
-*	time (stored as number of milliseconds - real)
+*	time (stored as number of milliseconds - number)
 *	null
 *	shared object
 *	shared collection